ovh/cds/docs/content/docs/integrations/artifact-manager.md

   name: artifact-manager
 ---

-The Artifactory integration used the builtin integration model "Artifact Manager" and can be configured on every project by users
+The Artifactory integration uses the builtin integration model "Artifact Manager" and can be configured on every project by users

 This integration allows you:

-* to upload/download artifact inside artifactory
+* to upload/download artifact into artifactory
-* create a new artifactory build from your workflow run results
+* to create a new artifactory build from your workflow run results
-* create a release bundle using artifacts previously uploaded in artifactory
+* to create a release bundle using artifacts previously uploaded in artifactory

 ## Recommendations

-To make full use of this integration, we recommend a few things
+To take full advantage of this integration, we recommend a few things:

 * Naming your local repositories like this: [team]-[technology]-[maturity]
 * Having virtual repositories named like this: [team]-[technology]